-What about [d]?
-On Garrett's proposal, the objects described in [d] will also be absolutely necessary.
-This makes Spinoza a full-blown necessitarian with respect to all objects, including desks and persons.
-To see why, notice that the difference between [c] and [d] is not a function of the presence or absence of the following-from relation itself.
-The difference is between following from God's absolute and non-absolute nature, whatever that distinction amounts to.
-Just as was the case in [b] and [c], Spinoza's modal transfer principle is indifferent to the distinction between [c] and [d].
-It is too coarse-grained to pick up on the absolute/non-absolute distinction; it looks only for the presence or absence of the following-from relation plus an absolutely necessary source.
-Since those conditions are met in [d], the absolute necessity will be transferred down from the whole collection to the individual members themselves.
-Thus, my desk exists with absolute necessity, just as does the entire collection of finite objects, the collection of infinite modes and ultimately substance itself.
-If this is all correct, Spinoza can consistently claim that every finite mode exists with absolute necessity and follows from God's nature in some way [ii], while still maintaining that all particular modes fail to follow directly or indirectly from the absolute nature of God [i].
+What about particular finite modes described in [iv]?
+On Garrett's proposal, their existence too will be absolutely necessary.
+This would commit Spinoza to full-blown necessitarianism with respect to all objects, including desks and persons.
+To see why, notice that the difference between [iii] and [iv] is not a function of the presence or absence of the following-from relation itself.
+The difference is between following from God's absolute vs. non-absolute nature, whatever that distinction amounts to.
+Just as was the case in [ii] and [iii], Spinoza's modal transfer principle is indifferent to the distinction between [iii] and [iv].
+It is too coarse-grained to pick up on the absolute/non-absolute distinction; it indiscriminately tracks the following-from relation plus an absolutely necessary source.
+Since those conditions are met in [iv], absolute necessity is transferred from the whole collection to the individual members themselves.
+Thus, the desk exists with absolute necessity, just as does the entire collection of finite objects, the collection of infinite modes and substance itself.
+If this is correct, then Spinoza can consistently claim that every finite mode exists with absolute necessity and follows from God's nature in some way [per (b)], while still maintaining that no particular modes follows directly or indirectly from the absolute nature of God [per (a)].

-The most promising line of response will be to deny that the series of finite modes is nothing above and beyond the collection of its members.
-Like others, I have been describing the entirety of finite modes as a “series” or “collection,” a label that naturally suggests that the properties of the entire collection will be posterior to and derivative from the properties of its individual members.
+The most promising line of response denies that the series of finite modes is nothing above and beyond the collection of its members.
+Following others, I have been describing the entirety of finite modes as a “series” or “collection,” a label that naturally suggests that the properties of the entire collection will be posterior to and derivative from the properties of its individual members.
 Spinoza himself rarely refers to just the collection of finite modes with a single expression, though he sometimes includes them in his locution “the order of nature” and once uses the expression “series.”
-But regardless of the terminology, one could argue in a holist vein that the whole series is more than just the sum of the members of the series.
+But regardless of the terminology, one could argue in a holist vein that the whole series is more than just the sum of its the members.
 Spinoza does sometimes suggest that wholes can be prior to their parts (Ep32, IIp13le7s), though other times he suggests that parts are always prior to wholes (Ip15).
 Whether the collection of finite modes is more holist or atomistic, and whether, on the holist account, one of the non-supervening properties of the whole is following from God's absolute nature, are still open interpretive questions.
 The soundness of this reply will likely turn on whether or not the collection of finite modes is itself an infinite mode, a point about which interpreters continue to disagree.

-I think he does, which we can see if we start with what he says about God's existence.
-In Ip11, Spinoza argues that God necessarily exists.
+A promising place to start is the modal status of God's existence.
+In Ip11, Spinoza claims that God necessarily exists.
 But what is it in virtue of which God necessarily exists?
-This may initially sound like an odd question.
-Once we reach a necessarily existing object, can we even ask further explanatory questions about that object's existence and dependence?
-When we reach necessity, haven't we reached the end of “in virtue of” explanations?
-Spinoza is clearly committed to rejecting at least a general version of this reply, because he thinks that necessarily existing objects can enter into asymmetrical dependence relations (such as infinite modes depending on substance).
-So Spinoza believes that dependence and explanation are more fine-grained affairs than our modern logical entailment allows, since the latter claims (on standard accounts) that every necessary proposition entails and is entailed by every other necessary proposition.
+This might sound like an odd question.
+Once explanations reach a necessarily existing object, are there further in virtue of questions to be asked about that object's existence?
+More generally, when we reach necessity, haven't we reached the end of explanations?
+Not always: mathematics is full of asymmetrical dependence relations among necessarily true propositions.
+Similarly, Spinoza thinks that substance causes and asymmetrically explains necessarily existing infinite modes.
+Hence Spinoza must believe that dependence and explanation are more fine-grained affairs than our modern logical entailment allows, since according to the latter, every necessary proposition entails and is entailed by every other necessary proposition.